rodriigovieira/expenses-api/README.md

 The project is available at: https://rn-expenses-backend.herokuapp.com/

+This page will open the GraphQL Playground, which includes all the documentation regarding which queries and mutations you can perform, and which arguments each one of those requires.

 # Installation

 If you'd like to install this project locally, simply follow these steps: